Saliva Tests vs. Serum Blood Tests for Hormone Testing

 Progesterone is a highly lipophilic (fat loving) molecule that is well absorbed through skin into the underlying fat layer.
 In fact, it is among the most lipophilic of the steroid hormones.
 From the fat layer, the progesterone is taken up gradually by red blood cell membranes in capillaries passing through the fat.
 The progesterone transported by red blood cell membranes is readily available to all target tissues and to saliva.
 This progesterone is completely bioavailable and readily measured by saliva testing.
 Only a small fraction of it is carried by the watery serum.
 Obviously, serum testing is not a good way to measure transdermal progesterone absorption.

-Yet, many doctors continue to question the skin absorption of progesterone.
+Yet, many doctors continue to question the skin absorption of bioidentical progesterone creams.
 A recent example is a report in the April 25, 1998 issue of the Lancet that serum levels did not reflect a substantial rise of progesterone after topical application in postmenopausal women.
 This report is being used to argue that progesterone is not well absorbed.
 This implication is erroneous.
 Rather, it means that the authors did not understand the significant difference between serum and saliva progesterone levels.
 Some even imply that saliva testing is relatively unknown and its reliability is unproven.
 This is an odd admission since researchers have been using saliva testing for years and a number of laboratories offer routine saliva hormone testing.
 A sampling of references supporting all points of importance in this matter can be found at the end of this report.

 Achieving Balance is the Key

-The goal of progesterone supplementation is to restore normal physiologic levels of bioavailable progesterone.
+The goal of bioidentical progesterone cream supplementation is to restore normal physiologic levels of bioavailable progesterone.
 Progesterone/estrogen balance is the key.
 When sufficient numbers of normal ovulating women are tested by saliva hormone assay, the typical range of progesterone is found to be 0.3 to 0.5 ng/ml.
 Under usual circumstances, there should be no reason to exceed that range.

-In my experience, the topical dose required to achieve a saliva level of 0.5 ng/ml is commonly only 12 to 15 mg per day.
+In my experience, the topical (progesterone cream) dose required to achieve a saliva level of 0.5 ng/ml is commonly only 12 to 15 mg per day.
 For creams containing 900 to 1000 mg per 2-oz container, 12-15 mg a day for 24 days would use up only about one-third of a 2-oz container.
 Larger doses are often used initially to "catch up" on the existing progesterone deficiency state, but the maintenance dose will usually be around 15 mg per day.
 Since considerable variation in progesterone is well tolerated, a modest elevation of saliva levels to 0.8 to 1.5 ng/ml is acceptable.

 Saliva progesterone levels several times higher than 0.5 ng/ml are justified in certain situations.
 In PMS, for example, stress is often a factor.
 Stress increases cortisol production.
 Cortisol blockades some progesterone receptors and thereby prevents progesterone function.
 To compete with this cortisol blockade, topical progesterone in the range of 30 to 40 mg/day is sometimes initially required to achieve a beneficial effect.